Honoring our physician veterans on Veterans Day

 Dr. Michael Eppinger, a cardiothoracic surgeon, was on active duty in the Air Force for more than 23 years.
 Eppinger spent most of his time at Lackland Air Force Base in San Antonio, Texas.
 He completed eight deployments to Afghanistan, Iraq and other locations.

 “I pretty much did what every surgeon in the military has been doing,” Eppinger says.
 “When you’re deployed, you do everything.
 You’re not just a heart surgeon.
 Most of us are trained as general surgeons first.”

-Bjoraker also served at the Royal Air Force, or RAF, Lakenheath Hospital in England as their head of anesthesia.
+Bjoraker also served at the Royal Air Force, or RAF, Lakenheath Hospital in England as head of anesthesia.

-Dr. Michael Pierson, an anesthesiologist, served in the U.S. Air Force at Lackland Air Force Base in San Antonio, Texas, from 1988 to 2000 in reserve and active duty roles.
+Dr. Michael Pierson, an anesthesiologist, served in the Air Force at Lackland Air Force Base in San Antonio, Texas, from 1988 to 2000 in reserve and active duty roles.
 After leaving the Air Force, Pierson joined BayCare Clinic in 2000 and later recruited Drs.
 Robert Bjoraker (anesthesia) and Alexander Roitstein (cardiothoracic surgery) to join BayCare Clinic.

 His service goal was to provide excellent orthopedic care for our military personnel and he says his military experiences enhanced his skills and confidence as a civilian surgeon.

 Henry is also proud and humbled by his time spent in the military.